Dynamic vs. Static Stretching: Understanding the Differences and Benefits

 Torso twists

-Enhances Performance: Studies have shown that dynamic stretching can improve muscle performance and power output.
-A study published in the Journal of Strength and Conditioning Research found that athletes who performed dynamic stretching before an activity experienced improvements in sprint performance and power compared to those who did static stretching .
+Enhances Performance: Studies show that dynamic stretching can improve power and speed.
+According to research in the Journal of Strength and Conditioning Research, athletes who did dynamic stretches before sprinting had better results compared to static stretchers.

 Examples of Static Stretches: